Clinicopathological Evaluation of Extragonadal Germ Cell Tumors - A Retrospective Study from a Regional Cancer Center in India

 Abstract

-Introduction: Extragonadal germ cell tumors (EGGCTs) are tumors arising at extragonadal ana-tomical locations.
-The biological behavior and prognosis of these tumors differ from their gonadal counterparts.
-Our study aims to analyze their histological subtypes, the outcome, and the prognosis of these lesions at various age groups.
+Background and objective: Extragonadal germ cell tumors (EGGCTs) are tumors that arise outside the gonads.
+Their biological behavior and prognosis differ from their gonadal counterparts.
+This study aimed to analyze the histological subtypes, outcomes, and prognoses of EGGCTs in patients of various age groups.

-Our study included 61 cases of EGGCTs.
-These cases were divided into neonatal (birth to six months), prepubertal (more than six months to 12 years), and post-pubertal group (>12 years).
-The most frequently affected group was prepubertal (44.2%).
-The age ranged from birth to 45 years with a male-to-female ratio of 1:1.03.
-The frequently involved site was sacrococcyx (36%) followed by mediastinum (31.1%).
-The common histologic subtype was mature teratoma (39.3%), followed by yolk sac tumor (YST) (18%), mixed germ cell tumor (18%), immature teratoma (14.7%), and germinoma (9.8%).
-Four cases of teratoma had somatic malignancies.
-There were 48 stage I, 8 stage II, and 2 stage III tumors.
-Statistical analysis revealed a significant association of age group concerning primary site (p=0.004), histological type (p=0.002), and clinical stage (p=0.034).
-In a median follow-up of 30 months, an Overall Survival (OS) of 93.2% and Event Free Survival (EFS) of 90.4% were noted across all age groups.
-OS of 100% (neon tal), 96% (prepubertal) and 88.0% (post-pubertal) revealing a declining trend (p=0.324) with increasing age was noted.
-The important prognostic factors include histological subtype (mixed germ cell tumors and teratomas with somatic malignancies had reduced overall survival) and stage (I vs II and III) for OS and stage alone for EFS (P<0.0001).
+Results: The study included 61 cases of EGGCTs, divided into three age groups: neonatal (birth to six months), prepubertal (more than six months to 12 years), and postpubertal (over 12 years).
+The prepubertal group was the most frequently affected (44.2%).
+The age range was from birth to 45 years, with a male-to-female ratio of 1:1.03.
+The most common primary site was the sacrococcyx (36%), followed by the mediastinum (31.1%).
+The most prevalent histological subtype was mature teratoma (39.3%), followed by yolk sac tumor (YST) (18%), mixed germ cell tumor (18%), immature teratoma (14.7%), and germinoma (9.8%).
+Four cases of teratoma exhibited somatic malignancies.
+The tumor stage distribution was 48 stage I, 8 stage II, and 2 stage III.
+Statistical analysis revealed a significant association between age group and primary site (p=0.004), histological type (p=0.002), and clinical stage (p=0.034).
+With a median follow-up of 30 months, an overall survival (OS) rate of 93.2% and an event-free survival (EFS) rate of 90.4% were observed across all age groups.
+OS rates were 100% (neonatal), 96% (prepubertal), and 88.0% (postpubertal), showing a declining trend with increasing age (p=0.324).
+Significant prognostic factors for OS included histological subtype (mixed germ cell tumors and teratomas with somatic malignancies had reduced OS) and stage (I vs II and III).
+Stage was the only significant prognostic factor for EFS (P<0.0001).

 Introduction